Unreachable statement using final and non-final variable in Java

-The statements that won’t get executed during the execution of the program are called Unreachable Statements.
-These statements might be unreachable because of the following reasons:
+Unreachable statements in Java refers to those sets of statements that won’t get executed during the execution of the program are called Unreachable Statements.
+These statements might be unreachable because of the following reasons which are as follows:

 - Have a return statement before them

 - Have an infinite loop before them

 This is because the statement ‘System.out.println(“Unreachable statement”)’, will never be executed and java doesn’t support unreachable statements.
 Making those variables final also makes them constant variables and in java or any other programming language, the value of the constant variable can’t be changed.
 So, throughout the life cycle of the program, no condition will be approached to come out of the while loop.

 This, in turn, makes the second statement unreachable i.e. JVM can’t reach that statement during the program life cycle.
 So, it is giving an “unreachable statement” error.
 Here, the program is right if looked from the coding point of view but what actually JVM thinks is that if in any condition a statement is not executed, then what is the need of using that statement?
 So, try to avoid this type of situation.

 What if the above syso statement is commented?